 std::forward_list

-In this article, we'll explore the basics of the C++ std::forward_list
+In this article, we'll explore the basics of the std::forward_list

 container and discuss its key features, advantages, and use cases.

 There are several different implementations of linked lists, with different capabilities.
 The most basic form of a linked list is what we described in the previous lesson.
-In that example, each item in the linked list had a link to only the next item in the list.
+In that example, each node in the linked list had a link (or pointer) to the next item in the list.

 We could expand this concept such that each item in the list also includes a link to the previous item.
 This would create a doubly linked list, where we can traverse the list in either direction - forward or back.